+Branagh returns both in front and behind the camera in the sequel to Orient Express with Death on the Nile.

+>

-DEATH ON THE NILE’S RELEASE DATE
+> DEATH ON THE NILE’S RELEASE DATE

+>

-The COVID curse strikes again.
+> The COVID curse strikes again.
 It has affected many movies and their release dates and Death on the Nile has not been immune to the long tentacles of COVID.
 It will be released about one year from its initial release date, which was December 20, 2019.
 No longer.

+>

-As COVID began to take control, 20th Century Studios (the movie’s producers) decided to move it back to October 9, 2020.
-It was then pushed back another two weeks to October 23, 2020, before finally settling on its new, and hopefully final, the release date of December 18, 2020.
+> As COVID began to take control, 20th Century Studios (the movie’s producers) decided to move it back to October 9, 2020.
+It was then pushed back another two weeks to October 23, 2020.
+Now though it has settled on a release date of September 17, 2021.